 Causing problems has a direct connection to exploiting weaknesses in your opponent’s position but that is for a separate discussion.
 The reason being that our goal here is to just create problems, no matter how small they might be.
 Developing this habit will help shape our attitude towards one that is more attack-oriented and initiative seeking.
 Execution is a different skill entirely, but being able to cause meaningful problems will build the foundation upon which execution can be learnt.

 To give some concrete ideas of how to create problems, here are some examples below.
-Pause at each critical position to think about how best you can pose problems for the opponent.
-Once you’ve thought about it, click on the “” button below each position to check your answer.
-It’s a good idea to try the moves on the interactive boards below as you go through the rest of the article.
-Don’t be afraid to try out different variations on your own as well!
+Pause at each critical position and think about the best move before stepping through the solution.
+Use the forward/back buttons on the boards to go through the moves at your own pace, and feel free to try out variations on your own as well!

 Attacking the enemy king